ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/storage-design.md

 ### Block Storage for VPC
 {: #virt-sol-storage-block-summary}

-[VPC VSI]{: tag-blue}

 This add-on provisions hypervisor-mounted, high-performance, block-level data storage for your worker nodes by using Kubernetes persistent volume claims (PVCs).
 It enables you to store virtual machine disks on IBM Cloud Block Storage volumes.

 See [About Block Storage for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-about) for details.